Let's pretend we're college admissions officers trying to predict the GPA students will have in college (in these examples we'll use simulated data).

 This is at best a very rough approximation, and it misses a key feature of this data set: students usually have better grades in high school than in college

-We're over-predicting college grades more often then we under-predict.
+We're over-predicting college grades more often than we under-predict.

 If we switched to using a machine learning model and entered these student grades, it would recognize this pattern and adjust the prediction.